King marks birthday by launching initiative to help charities feeding the nation

 Charles visited a food distribution hub in Oxfordshire to kick-start his Coronation Food Project with the Queen and found himself twice serenaded with verses of Happy Birthday.

+The Duke of Sussex, Charles’ estranged son, is expected to ring his father to wish him a happy birthday according to an online BBC article, and the milestone anniversary has already been marked by goodwill messages on the Royal Family’s social media accounts.

-The head of state has penned an article for the latest Big Issue edition about food waste and those in need and he handed seller Kelvin £10 for the magazine costing £4 at the end of the event.
+The head of state is the cover star of the latest Big Issue edition after penning a short message about food waste and those in need and he handed seller Kelvin, 61, £10 for the magazine costing £4 at the end of the event.

+He wrote: “Food need is as real and urgent a problem as food waste – and if a way could be found to bridge the gap between them, then it would address two problems in one.

+“It is my great hope that this Coronation Food Project will find practical ways to do just that – rescuing more surplus food, and distributing it to those who need it most.”

-The 61-year-old, who has been homeless for periods of his life since a teenager, joked afterwards: “He gave me cash, that does prove something – he does carry money.”
+Kelvin, who has been homeless for periods of his life since a teenager, was joined by Big Issue founder Lord Bird and joked afterwards: “He gave me cash, that does prove something – he does carry money.”

-Kelvin, whose pitch is outside Somerset House in central London, added: “He asked if I was in accommodation and about selling the Big Issue.
-I said it’s got me through the bad times and it has a positive social message.
+The 61-year-old, whose pitch is outside Somerset House in central London, added: “He asked if I was in accommodation and about selling the Big Issue.
+I said it’s got me through the bad times and it has a positive social message.”

 He said about the Coronation Food Project: “I think it goes to show he cares, he’s reaching out to the general public.”